SysBioOncology/SPoTLIghT/docs/spotlightmodules.md

 > The above four files are optional, by default all tools will be run.
 If results for one or more tools have been generated already, please set the paths.

-## Building a multi-task cell type model to predict cell type abundances on a tile-level
+## Building a multi-task cell type model to predict cell type abundances on a tile-level (`buildmodel`).

-### Set up
+### Required files

-1. Download TCGA bulkRNAseq data via the [Firehose Tool](https://gdac.broadinstitute.org) from the BROAD Institute, the files required are: “illuminahiseq_rnaseqv2-RSEM_genes”.
-2. Unzip the downloaded file (.tar.gz)
-3. Download the signatures/published scores, see table below.
+Download the signatures/published scores, see table below.

 | Parameter                  | Reference                                                 | Additional info                                                                                                                                                |
 | -------------------------- | --------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |